Frank O'Hara & Marion Raycheba in China

 The crowds in Xi'an are typical of Chinese cities.

 They have to be experienced to be believed.
-The main streets have very wide
+The main streets of Xi'an have very

 motorcycles, peddled and motorized carts and several lanes for car traffic in